Thomas Brooks believed so much in a literal Satan he wrote an entire book about him. And that’s why it’s still important today.

 The Satan of the Christian life

-In the Epistle Dedicatory to Precious Remedies, Brooks mentions “Satan” as one of the four main things every believer should study and search.
+In the Epistle Dedicatory to Precious Remedies, Brooks mentions “Satan” as one of the four main subjects every believer should study and search.
 The other three being Christ, the Scriptures, and one’s own heart.